Monday, April 15, 2024

 Sidney - CR 23, former Great American BK Five

-Syracuse (Westvale) - NY 5, former P&C/Tops, Westvale Plaza (even if Family Dollar is up the block)
+Syracuse (Westvale) - NY 5, former P&C/Tops, Westvale Plaza (even with Family Dollar up the block)

 Chittenango - Tuscarora Rd. (new NY 5 location just opened, while this store could just be converted)